Updated November 16, 2020

-If you’re struggling to sort out the various employment and payroll taxes that you’re responsible for as a small business owner, you’re definitely not alone if you’re having a hard time figuring out payroll tax withholding.
+If you’re struggling to sort out the employment and payroll taxes?
+As a small business owner, you’re definitely not alone if you’re having a hard time figuring out payroll tax withholding.
 It’s complex and can feel very overwhelming.
 But we’re here to help you check off the seven things you have to do before writing your first paycheck.

 The IRS requires any business with employees to withhold certain taxes from employees’ paychecks, then deposit them with state and federal entities.
 Federal withholding rates can vary from employee to employee based on the information provided on their W-4 (more on that later), but the FICA taxes for Social Security and Medicare are calculated using a set formula for all staffers.
 So, the first step for you is to get the employee-specific withholding information you need.